The Hidden Costs of Ransomware Attacks

 Remediating ransomware takes weeks and potentially months, which means SOC analysts and incident responders have to pull double duty (regular security operations and additional ransomware cleanup) for some time.
 By the end of the first month of response, 57% of employees directly involved in remediation experience tiredness while 25% report feelings of anger and sadness.
 Consequently, almost one-fifth consider leaving the job as a result of their ransomware attack experience.
 Given the cybersecurity talent shortage currently estimated at 3.4 million globally this kind of turnover puts organizations at high risk, leaving them exposed to cyber threats without adequate staffing to defend against them.

-Without the understanding of the complete scope of the threat due to their lack of visibility into all infected devices, users, and exposed applications the SOC team simply cannot mitigate the long-term risks of ransomware.
+Without the understanding of the complete scope of the threat due to lack of visibility into all infected devices, users, and exposed applications the SOC team simply cannot mitigate the long-term risks of ransomware.
 The fresh data that infostealer malware siphons off an infected device gives ransomware operators easy entry into the network.
 As long as this information – including the credentials and session cookies for critical workforce applications, including SSO – remains active, it can be used to target the organization.

-In addition to gaining visibility into malware-infected devices, applications, and users, SOC teams could greatly benefit from automation.
 Automated insights that provide evidence of compromise, not simply alerts, can help ransomware responders take quick remediation steps on the specific data that’s been siphoned from infected devices, rather than scrambling for hours to find a root cause and resolution.

 The bottom line is, ransomware threats are a business risk.
 And this risk will not decrease any time soon, since cybercriminals see ransomware as a highly lucrative gig.
 Ensuring protection from hard-to-detect malware infections that serve as ransomware attack precursors, along with implementing comprehensive post-infection remediation, are actionable steps that any organization should consider as part of its ransomware prevention program.